ppy/osu-wiki/wiki/Ranking_Criteria/en.md

   - **...not be encoded upwards from a lower bitrate.**
 - **A beatmap may only contain one song file used by all difficulties.** Multiple song files within a single beatmap are unsupported and result in unexpected behaviour with preview times, metadata, etc.
 - **Beatmaps must be [hitsounded](/wiki/Beatmapping/Hitsound).** Hitnormals give feedback to the player, and additions (whistles, claps, and finishes) accent the most important parts of the music.
-  - **osu!mania beatmaps do not require hitsound additions.** This is to allow for easier approachability to osu!mania mappers of different upbringings.
-It is still highly recommended to add hitsounds to improve the feel of your beatmaps.
+  - **osu!mania beatmaps do not require [hitsound additions](/wiki/Beatmapping/Hitsound#normal-vs-addition).** This is to allow for easier approachability to osu!mania mappers of different upbringings.
+It is still highly recommended to use hitsound additions to improve the feel of your beatmaps.
 - **All clicked parts of objects must have at least one hitsound which both...**
   - **...has a clear impact, whose peak is delayed no more than 5 milliseconds.** `normal-hitfinish.wav` from the default skin is exempt from this.
   - **...uses the `.wav` or `.ogg` file format.** `.mp3` should not be used here as it is inherently delayed.